WeLearn1314/MSDNet/README.md

 # MSDNet
-A new multi-scale CNN with pixel-wise attention for image denoising (MSDNet) by Jibin Deng*, Chaohua Hu is published in Signal, Image and Video Processing, 2023.
+A new multi-scale CNN with pixel-wise attention for image denoising (MSDNet) by Jibin Deng*, Chaohua Hu has been published in Signal, Image and Video Processing, 2023.

 # Prerequisites: